ruBootstrap/bootstrap-vue/src/components/popover/README.md

 You may also want to implement focus containment in the popover content while the user is interacting with it (keeping focus inside the popover until it is closed by the user).

-**Note:** The animation effect of this component is dependent on the `prefers-reduced-motion` media query.
+**Примечание:** The animation effect of this component is dependent on the `prefers-reduced-motion` media query.
 See the
 [reduced motion section of our accessibility documentation](/docs/reference/accessibility) for additional details.